julianhecker/QUICK-STOP/README.md

-# SeqPerm
+# QUICK-STOP
-Implementation of a nearly optimal sequential testing procedure for permutation-based association testing
+Implementation of a nearly optimal Stopping rule for randomized tests